Paterson, New Jersey: Ethnic groups

 Waves of Irish, Germans, Dutch, and Jews settled in the city in the 19th century.
 Italian and Eastern Europe immigrants soon followed.
-As early as 1890, Syrian, Lebanese and Palestinian immigrants also arrived in Paterson.
+Syrian immigrants arrived in Paterson during the early part of the 19th century; members of the community would own dozens of silk mills in the city by the year 1900.

 In a book called The Shortest History of Migration, the economist Ian Goldin explains the concept of chain migration or network migration by noting that 90% of Dutch migrants from South Holland to the United States settled in three American towns, one of which was Paterson.

 In addition to many African Americans of Southern heritage, more recent immigrants have come from the Caribbean and Africa.
 Paterson's black population increased during the Great Migration of the 20th century, but there have been Patersonians of African descent since before the Civil War.
 However, Paterson's black population declined between the years 2000 and 2010, consistent with the overall return migration of African Americans from northern New Jersey back to the Southern United States.
 A house once existing at Bridge Street and Broadway was a station on the Underground Railroad.
 It was operated from 1855 to 1864 by abolitionists William Van Rensalier, a black engineer, and Josiah Huntoon, a white industrialist.
 There is a memorial located at the site.

 Many second- and third-generation Puerto Ricans have called Paterson home since the 1950s, including an estimated 10,000 who participated in the 2014 mayoral election, which was won by Jose "Joey" Torres, a Puerto Rican American who was one of three Hispanic candidates vying for the seat.
 Today's Hispanic immigrants to Paterson are primarily Dominican, Peruvian, Colombian, Mexican, and Central American, with a resurgence of Puerto Rican migration as well.
 In 2014, more than 600 business people attended the annual Statewide Hispanic Chamber of Commerce of New Jersey Convention in Paterson.